-GUNi is a network currently composed of members from more than 70 countries, that include the UNESCO Chairs in Higher Education, higher education institutions, research centers and networks related to innovation and the social commitment of higher education.
+GUNi is a network currently composed of 208 members from 78 countries, which includes the UNESCO Chairs in Higher Education, higher education institutions, research centers and networks related to innovation and the social commitment of higher education.

 GUNi has regional offices in Asia and the Pacific, Latin America and the Caribbean, Sub-Saharan Africa, the Arab States, and Europe and North America (USA and Canada).

 GUNi is part of the Sant Pau Art Nouveau Knowledge Center, an emerging hub for knowledge, innovation, cooperation and training in relation to some of the most pressing challenges of the 21st Century.

 The Secretariat and Presidency of GUNi is hosted by ACUP.

 GUNi was created within the framework of the UNITWIN / UNESCO Chairs Programme, by UNESCO, UNU and the Universitat Politècnica de Catalunya (UPC) after UNESCO's World Conference on Higher Education (WCHE) in 1998 to give continuity to and facilitate the implementation of its main decisions.